 Few countries have the sheer number of big cities that Australia does.
 After all, it is the 6th biggest country on the planet and covers 7.692 million km².
-That’s a lotta ground to cover!
-If you’re planning an epic trip Down Under, you’ll want to start with the biggest cities and towns in Australia.
-The 15 largest cities in Australia to be precise.
+That’s a lot of ground to cover!
+If you’re planning an epic trip Down Under, you’ll want to start with the biggest cities Australia offers.
+Or the 15 largest major cities in Australia, to be precise.

-These Aussie destinations cover such a broad variety of landscapes and locations, you’ll be guaranteed to come home with an endless number of incredible travel stories, envy-inducing snaps and memories you’ll always cherish.
+These Aussie destinations cover various landscapes and locations, from significant urban areas to the most populous cities.
+Simply put, you’ll come home with an endless number of incredible travel stories, envy-inducing snaps, and memories you’ll always cherish.

 State: New South Wales